kuzzleio/documentation/src/sdk-reference/js/6/auth/get-my-rights/index.md

 layout: sdk.html.hbs
 algolia: true
 title: getMyRights
-description: Returns the rights for the user linked to the `JSON Web Token`.
+description: Returns the rights for the user linked to the `json web token`.
-order: 200
 ---

 # getMyRights